omniprime/100-days-of-code/log.md

 **Today's Progress**: Finished the gallery page and changed it so that if there is a link for the image the link will be available, but if not it will only target the current page.
 Also added <form> elements to my contact page.

 **Thoughts:** Semi-happy with my gallery.
 It works the way I wanted it to.
 I might tweak it again in the future.
 I started my contact page, but not happy with my formatting so far.
 I will mess with it more tomorrow.

+### Day 57: March 2nd, 2017

+**Today's Progress**: Have the basics of my contact page done.
+Just need or add my icons for github, codepen, and the like.

+**Thoughts:** I am not 100% satisfied with the way my inputs look on my contact page, and all of the pages need more color.
+I also need to remember to remove the border and color from my header.
+I might add a small footer to make it look a little uniform.
+I also started a 000webhost account so I could host some of this off of codepen.
+Codepen was giving me an issue where it was not showing all of my header.
+Not sure what was causing it, but it looks fine on the 000webhost.
+The URL is https://cmportfolio.000webhostapp.com/index.html It will still need some changes, but I like where it is now comapired to where my first one was.